Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 • Senior veterinary physiotherapists and consultants may earn up to £65,000 a year.

 Some self-employed animal physiotherapists are also trained human physiotherapists and offer 'horse and rider' physiotherapy consultations.
-These generally fetch higher rates.
+The additional skill usually attracts higher income or rates.

-Self-employed animal physiotherapists will also charge extra for travel to their client's home/practice.
+Self-employed animal physiotherapists charge extra to cover the travel to their clients' home or yard/workplace.

 Income figures are intended as a guide only.